dekum/ResortProject/README.md

 # How to Install
-Needed Programs: Windows Vista or above and Java version 1.8. <br>
+Needed Programs: Windows Vista or above and Java version 1.8 or above. <br>
 Navigate to https://github.com/dekum/ResortProject then to the jar folder and download Resort_Project.zip <br>
 Extract the contents to your choice of location.
 Ensure that the Resort_Project.jar AND lib folder are in the same directory. <br>
 Double click Resort_Project.jar to run.